e-merlin/eMERLIN_CASA_pipeline/README.md

 ## Dependencies ##
 - CASA v5.0+ (see https://casa.nrao.edu/)
-- aoflagger v2.9+ (v2.7+ accepted but not recommended) (see https://sourceforge.net/projects/aoflagger/)
+- aoflagger v2.9+ (see https://sourceforge.net/projects/aoflagger/). v2.7+ accepted but not recommended, will be deprecated.
 - python2.7

 ## Download ##